This is the canonical configuration document for Spooky. It should answer four questions for every setting:

 random

 Selects a backend randomly from all healthy backends.
-Weight values are currently ignored (weighted random is planned for future release).
+Weight values are currently ignored.

 upstream: